 The 2015 and 2016 Sanofi Canada Healthcare Survey surveys show 94 per cent of Canadian plan members are generally satisfied with their plans.
 This number might be optimistically high and not entirely accurate.
 Two-thirds (64 per cent) of respondents said they wish they had more control over their benefits plans compared to 36 per cent who were satisfied with a controlled or traditional design.
 Yet, 79 per cent of all plans in Canada are traditional, with only 23 per cent of plans having a flexible plan architecture.

-It’s not clear whether combination plans, where insured benefits and benefits that are funded by alternative methods (administrative services only, health spending accounts, etc.) comprise a complete plan.
+It’s not clear whether combination plans, where insured benefits and benefits that are funded by alternative methods (administrative services only, health-care spending accounts, etc.) comprise a complete plan.
 This suggests there’s a dichotomy in our collective understanding of what Canadians really want.

 Today’s benefits plan sponsors must also recognize and wrestle with the fact that there’s only so much money available.
 Changing demographics in Canada’s active workforce would suggest it’s time to examine the social contract that exists between employers and employees.
 What have plans covered in the past?
 Is this sustainable?

 One area of growing concern is the cost associated with rapidly rising paramedical services, which require plan sponsors to pay for services that require little, if any, documented proof of actual medical need.
 Is this sustainable or even wise?

 A 2015 study by Green Shield Canada identified registered massage therapy claims as the fastest rising claim type.
 The 2015 Sanofi survey provided detailed claims data for all plan members who submitted health claims in that year.
 Actively claiming plan members submitted, on average, 9.5 claims for drugs, 7.3 claims for paramedical services such as registered massage therapy, 3.7 claims for dental and 2.7 claims for vision benefits.